This is the eleventh section of the Disaster Manual. This section is on personal bankruptcy issues. This resource is meant for volunteer lawyers.

 As noted above, debtors with income above a certain threshold (but below the debt thresholds listed in the previous paragraph) cannot file Chapter 7 cases and instead must file under Chapter 13.
 This requirement was implemented as part of the BAPCPA; the rationale was a belief among many of the BAPCPA’s supporters that too many debtors who could afford to repay some or all of their debts were abusing Chapter 7.

 Even though a Chapter 13 case requires a repayment plan that lasts several years, Chapter 13 does offer certain benefits compared with Chapter 7.
-For example, some homeowners who would lose their home under a Chapter 7 case might be able to keep it under a Chapter 13 case.
-(With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-18 below.)
-In addition, when the debtor is facing foreclosure under a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and under a Chapter 13 case, missed payments can be cured over the term of the plan, thereby reinstating the mortgage.
+For example, some homeowners who would lose their home in a Chapter 7 case might be able to keep it in a Chapter 13 case.
+(With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-19 below.)
+In addition, when the debtor is facing foreclosure of a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and in a Chapter 13 case, missed payments can be cured over the term of the plan, thereby reinstating the mortgage.

 Under both Chapters 7 and 13, certain debts cannot be discharged (these include alimony and child support, student loans under most circumstances, or debts relating to death or injury due to the debtor’s drunk driving), but Chapter 13 contains a “super discharge” that allows for discharge of some debts, upon completion of the plan, that would not be dischargeable in a Chapter 7 case (explained below).
 The Chapter 13 super discharge was much more extensive prior to 2005, when it was narrowed substantially by the BAPCPA, but it still covers certain debts that cannot be discharged under Chapter 7.
 Chapter 13 also allows the debtor to retain possession of his or her property, even non-exempt property, while making payments under a repayment plan.
 However, Chapter 13 requires that creditors be paid at least as much as they would receive under Chapter 7, which means that the amount repaid under the plan must equal or exceed the value of the retained non-exempt property.